ContractsCounsel Logo

 When an individual is planning to create a piece of art like a song, book, or painting, a copyright search can be completed to find out if the intellectual property they are producing is original.
 If a person’s work duplicates an already existing tangible form of expression, it is called infringement, and the offender could be legally liable for any damages the original artist suffers.

-The most extensive database for copyright searches in America is the Library for Congress Copyright Office.
+The most extensive database for copyright searches in America is the Library of Congress Copyright Office.
 This copyright public records catalog is available to everyone and can be accessed online or in-person in Washington DC.
 The catalog includes information like who owns rights to specific intellectual property, and what works are protected and what works available for public use.

 Copyright Registration Explained